Code-Institute-Submissions/to-do-app/README.md

     -   Users' notes are saved to localStorage and loaded on page load.
     -   localStorage is amended every time an aforementioned feature is actioned.
-    -   When the user adds an item, it is added to the toDo value in localStorage/
+    -   When the user adds an item, it is added to the toDo value in localStorage.
     -   When the user checks an item or unchecks an item, it is moved over to the respective location in localStorage.
     -   When the user deletes or clears items, the items are deleted from the appropriate location in localStorage.